 Snowbirds can go camping in the winter.
 Across Sicily, there are several camps you could visit, and you will have to make a reservation.
 Some of the campgrounds on the island are Camping Scarabeo, Camping Jonio, and Camping Sanfilippo.

 For interested snowbirds, there are some RV parks in Sicily, many of which you will have to make a reservation.
 Some of these locations are Camping Nettuno, Noto parking, and Camper parking Area Catania.

-- Weather: The winter weather in Sicily (Italy) will normally be chilly during the day and cold during the night.
+Weather: The fall, winter, and spring weather in Sicily (Italy) will normally be chilly during the day and cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Sicily (Italy) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.

 Consider the Weather: Always look at the type of weather in Sicily (Italy).
 Things like humidity, wind, and rain do not show up in the temperature graph but can have a great impact on your wardrobe.
 There are several sites with long term forecasts and climate information.
 Is there often a short afternoon downpour like in the tropics, you maybe need to take a strong umbrella and shoos that can cope with the rain.
 If there is often a lot of wind you might need a more wind-resistant coat.

 Check the local Shopping options: Try to find information about the local shopping options near your location in Sicily (Italy).
 Are there stores where you can buy all your daily supplies, or are some things difficult to get?
 For some more remote locations, the options can be limited.
 If a certain item is really important for you might need to take it with you.